enonic/old-xp-doc/doc/getting-started/my-first-app.rst

   [project-root]/src/main/resources/site/site.xml

-.. note:: All of the files we will be working with are below the "site" directory, from the project root src/main/resources/site.
+.. note:: All of the files we will be working with are below the "site" directory in the project folder - src/main/resources/site.
 All file paths from now on will begin with "site/".

 Page Controller